 If you build enough eCommerce websites, you’ll eventually discover that none of them are simple.
-Each one comes with its own unique wants and needs.
+Each one comes with unique challenges.
 And it takes a lot of work and effort to get things right.

 Among the biggest challenges is finding out exactly what a client wants and needs.
 Small businesses, especially ones that haven’t sold online before, are particularly tough.
 Quite often, they come into the planning stages of a website without a full understanding of how things work.

-This leads to a lot of uncertainty around how to handle shipping, payment gateways and other key functionality.
-Not only does that make it hard to provide an accurate price quote, it also means that you may not have the resources you need to finish off the project if it’s already in progress.
+This leads to a lot of uncertainty around how to handle shipping, payment gateways, and other key functionality.
+This makes it hard to provide an accurate price quote.
+And it also means that you may not have the resources to finish the project if it’s already in progress.

 So, how can web designers help?
 First, it’s all about showing clients the lay of the land.
 From there, it’s time to encourage them to do a little research on their own.

-Let’s take a look at some ways to help clients make sense of eCommerce.
+Let’s look at some ways to help clients make sense of eCommerce.

 Start Small with Tough Topics

 eCommerce is a vast subject.
-And, depending on which platform you work with, the amount of options can be overwhelming.
+And depending on which platform you work with, the number of options can be overwhelming.

 Therefore, it’s best to keep things basic in the beginning.
-Provide clients with the minimum they need to know in order to spark a deeper conversation later on.
+Provide clients with the minimum they need to know to spark a deeper conversation.

-Take, for example, shipping methods.
+Take shipping methods as an example.
 It’s one of the most difficult things for small businesses to grasp.
-There are, depending on geography, a number of potential carriers, methods and pricing scales.
+There are, depending on geography, several potential carriers, methods, and pricing scales.
 Not to mention the logistics of making it work without losing money.

 To say the least, this is a subject that can quickly lead to confusion.
-However, it is possible to relieve some of that stress by asking the right questions and offering up the simplest solution.
+However, it’s possible to relieve some of that stress by asking the right questions and offering the simplest solution.

 In this case, you might ask what the client’s expectations for shipping are.
 Do they have a specific carrier in mind?
 Do they have products of varying sizes?
 While this is just a fraction of what you’ll need to know, it can help to break the ice.

-Based on the answers, you can share specific solutions that work with the chosen eCommerce platform and fit within the client’s parameters.
-If they don’t really know what they want, point them towards something basic, such as table or flat-rate shipping.
+Based on the answers, you can share specific solutions that work with the chosen eCommerce platform.
+If they’re unsure, point them towards something basic, such as a table or flat-rate shipping.

 This doesn’t necessarily provide the final solution.
-But it is a foundation from which you can build upon.
+But it is a foundation upon which you can build.

-Selling online brings with it a variety of tasks and responsibilities.
-In order to keep things running smoothly, clients will need to process orders, manage inventory and provide support to their customers.
+Selling online brings a variety of tasks and responsibilities.
+To keep things running smoothly, clients will need to process orders, manage inventory, and provide support to their customers.

 This is where client training plays a big role.
-By showing them the ropes of running an online store, you can help them develop a workflow for getting things done.
+By showing them the ropes of running an online store, you can help them develop an effective workflow.
 In addition, it will (hopefully) limit their reliance on you for common issues that pop up.

-It’s also important that they understand how the customer experience works.
-Too often, we focus on teaching the administrative tasks, while forgetting about the front end.
-Clients will need to know the finer points of that in order support their own customers.
+It’s also important to understand how the customer experience works.
+Too often, we focus on teaching administrative tasks, while forgetting about the front end.
+Clients will need to know the finer points of that to support their customers.

 Encourage Independent Research

 Our clients depend on us for guidance.
-Still, they have to be the ones to make business decisions.
-All we can really do is help to point them in the right direction.
+Still, they must be the ones to make business decisions.
+All we can do is help to point them in the right direction.

-That means introducing them to helpful resources, while also asking that they do some of the legwork.
+That means introducing them to helpful resources.
+But also asking that they do some of the legwork.
 For example, you might mention a few different payment processors that could be a good fit.
 From there, you could encourage your client to look at each option’s rates and policies.

 This helps to ensure that there are no surprises.
-Telling a client to use a specific service without their understanding the intricacies could lead to problems later on.
-They need to understand what they’re getting into, and they (or an associate) should be responsible for figuring out the best option.
+Telling a client to use a specific service without their review could lead to problems later.
+They need to understand what they’re getting into.
+And they (or an associate) should be responsible for figuring out the best option.

-Of course, you can still answer any questions they might have.
-It’s all about making sure that they have the information they need to make the right decision.
+You can still answer any questions they might have.
+But it’s all about making sure that they have the information they need to make the right decision.

 Talk About the Future

-Even when a website starts out on the smallish side, it doesn’t have to stay that way for the long term.
+Even when a website starts small, it doesn’t have to stay that way for the long term.
 Data can be used to determine where to take things next.
 It might be a new feature that makes searching for products easier or maybe an affiliate program.
 The answer will vary by client, but there are likely options for every need.

 Keeping eCommerce Within Reach for All Clients

 When you think about it, eCommerce is still a relatively new way to sell products and services.
-Two-plus decades is a tiny sample size when compared to the old school methods.
+Two-plus decades is a tiny sample size when compared to traditional methods.

-Helping clients figure things out for themselves can be a challenge – but it is very much possible.
-Through patience, explaining the concepts around eCommerce and training, you can guide clients towards success.
+Helping clients figure things out can be a challenge – but it is very much possible.
+Patience, explaining the concepts around eCommerce, and training all play a role.
+You can guide clients toward success.
 From there, you’ll have the opportunity to grow together.